MeirKriheli/dotvim/README.rst

 * Shebang_ - Make executable by setting the correct shebang and executable bit
 * Tagbar_ - Displays tags in a window, ordered by class etc
 * `NERD tree`_ - A tree explorer
-* ack.vim_ - Plugin for the Perl module / CLI script 'ack'
 * auto-pairs_ - Insert or delete brackets, parens, quotes in pair
 * po.vim_ - Easier editing of GNU gettext PO files
 * TaskList_ - Eclipse like task list